-Endoscopy services will need to establish clear diagnostic pathways for patients with suspected colorectal cancer and establish systems to apply the triage criteria and organise timely colonoscopy, especially for those meeting Category 1 criteria.
+Endoscopy services will need to establish clear diagnostic pathways for patients with suspected colorectal cancer and establish systems to apply the triage criteria and organise timely colonoscopy.
+Meeting a 120 day target for all Category 1 and Category 2 will have significant resource implications for some public hospital endoscopy services.

-This is in the context of the roll-out of the biennial NBCSP, due to be fully implemented by 2020 which will place additional demand for colonoscopy.
+These recommendations are made in the context of the roll-out of the biennial NBCSP, due to be fully implemented by 2020 which will place additional demand for colonoscopy.
+In order to monitor the 120 day diagnostic interval target, referrals will need to record the date of first presentation to healthcare with symptoms suggestive of colorectal cancer.